AndreaNicola/mylib/README.md

 - Writing all lines to a file
 - Reading all lines from a file as a slice or map
 - Comparing two files and writing the differences to a third file
+- Reading a csv file and returning a slice of maps

 ### [Google](google.md)